top of page

 The adjective 'fugacious' finds its origins in the Latin word 'fugax,' which is derived from 'fugere,' meaning 'to flee' or 'to escape.'
 The etymology of 'fugacious' is closely tied to this notion of fleeing or escaping, as it describes something that is fleeting, transient, or short-lived, much like a moment that quickly escapes our grasp.
 This term encapsulates the idea of impermanence and evanescence, making it a fitting descriptor for things that are here today and gone tomorrow, in line with its Latin roots.

-Quiz: Find the meaning of the adjective fugacious:
+Find the correct meaning of the adjective fugacious:

 Try Again!